njeriolenkere/Smart-IoT-Connected-Lake/README.md

 *Figure 10: Communication technologies [source: avsystem.com](https://www.avsystem.com/blog/iot-connectivity/)*

 ## Presenting data
 Congratulations!
 You finally made it!
 This is the last part of the tutorial.
 Follow this guide to learn how to create dashboards and widgets in Ubidots.
 [Guide on how to create Dashboards and Widgets (here)](https://help.ubidots.com/en/articles/2400308-create-dashboards-and-widgets).
 Data is sent and saved every 15 minutes.
-Data retention in Ubidots is 1 month.
 Below is how data is represented in Ubidots.

 ![dashboardDevices](https://user-images.githubusercontent.com/50623449/176837032-9b0d3f75-5a05-4b45-bdf7-ad87aef38bef.png)